jma1ice/newsletterr/readme.md

 * Setting to hide play counts in stats/graphs
 * Option to sort recently added by IMDb rating
 * Option to pull recently added by # of days - when this is in should be able to show 'new items since x date' in email
-* Playlist/Collections in email content - helpful for Kometa seasonal lists
 * GitHub webhook to pull submitted issues to Discord channel
 * Sonarr/Radarr calendar integration for 'coming soon'
 * Servarr PR